top of page

 Nefersenut was the biological father of Paneb.

-After discussing all the objects prepared for us in the Library, we went to see several objects exhibited in the public galleries of the British Museum.
-First we went to the Nebamun's gallery to see the objects used by the workmen form Deir el-Medina:
+After discussing all the objects that had been prepared for us in the library, we went to see some of the objects on display in the public galleries of the British Museum.
+First we went to the Nebamun Gallery to see the objects used by the craftsmen of Deir el-Medina:

 Top: Rectangular smoother with integrated handle